fuseraft/kiwi/docs/lib/datetime.md

 ## `TimeSpan`

-The `TimeSpan` class is used to represent a duration of time between two `DateTime` objects or a period defined by the user.
+The `TimeSpan` struct is used to represent a duration of time between two `DateTime` objects or a period defined by the user.

 ### Example